xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 #### `combine_repeat.py`

 Combines tables produced with [`filter_nhej.py`](#filternhejpy) representing biological repeats into a single file.
-The input must be tab-separate file produced with the  script and the ouput.
+The input must be tab-separate file produced with the  script and the output.

 Arguments: